-A genuine EE gypsy sound is the painful blues of Dona Dumitru Siminica (b.
-1926), who sings this gypsy Romanian parallel to Rembetika in a falsetto voice, with accordian, cymbalon and bass and sometimes violin behind him.
+A genuine EE gypsy sound is the painful blues of Dona Dumitru Siminica (1926-1979), who sings this gypsy Romanian parallel to Rembetika in a falsetto voice, with accordian, cymbalon and bass and sometimes violin behind him.
 The re-issue I am listening to comprises tracks originally recorded in Bucharest in the early 1960s.

 The third album brings the accordian into the 21st-century: arrangements of various fast-moving electronica tracks for a trio of virtuoso Polish accordianistas, Motion Trio.
 After this album, no one can ever say again that a gentleman is someone who knows how to play the accordian but refrains from doing so!

 Ljova and the Kontraband : Mnemosyne.
 Kapustnik Records, New York City.

 Dona Dumitru Siminica : Sounds from a Bygone Age, Volume 3.
 Asphalt Tango Records GmbH, Berlin.
 CD-ATR 1106.